 3. Tallulah (2016)

-Ellen (Elliot) Page appears in a leading role in this movie, which circles around Tallulah, a young homeless girl who lives with her boyfriend Nico, practically on the road.
-Notwithstanding each other’s ways, they both separate and Lu (Tallulah) heads to NYC to look for food and shelter.
+Elliot Page appears in a leading role in this movie, which centers on Tallulah, a young homeless girl who lives with her boyfriend Nico, practically on the road.
+Notwithstanding each other’s ways, they discontinue their relationship, and Lu (Tallulah) heads to NYC to look for food and shelter.
 She’d often steal the leftovers outside hotel rooms to survive.
 During one of her such stealing acts, she’s encountered by a woman named Carolyn, who asks Lu to watch over her baby.
-As police surround the hotel premise and Carolyn is nowhere to be seen, Lu takes the baby to Margo, Nico’s mother, and proclaims that the baby is theirs.
+As police surround the hotel premises and Carolyn is nowhere to be seen, Lu takes the baby to Margo, Nico’s mother, and proclaims that the baby is theirs.
 Margo then reluctantly accepts both of them into her house.
-Although technically a kidnapping movie, the lighter subject, and the dark humor make it up for a delightful watch.
+Although technically a kidnapping movie, the lighter subject and the dark humor make it up for a delightful watch.
+You may watch it here.

 2. Savages (2012)